-I had a bit of spare time before I left for the UK, so I decided to drive to the scary tunnel that I had failed to get to before.
+I had a bit of spare time before I left for the UK, so I decided to drive to the scary tunnel that I had failed to get to before – le Tunnel des Ecouges.
 Coming along the stretch of road after Chorance I could tell, driving the van, how steep the road is, so I’m not surprised at how slow I had found cycling it before.
 Then once past the Col de Romeyere, the road goes downhill quite steeply, and that would have been a challenge climbing back up it on the bike, had I made it that far before.
 I arrived at the ‘Espace naturel les Ecouges’ at about 6 o’clock.

-I was on my bike fifteen minutes later, complete with front and back lights.
+Fifteen minutes later I was on my bike, complete with front and back lights.
 I first crossed la Drevenne via the Pont Chabert

 … and headed down the gorge

 Already the river was dropping away below me to my right

 After just a few hundred yards I spotted where the tunnel entrance was

 The old road, to the right of the tunnel, was fenced off.
 This balcony road, finished in 1883, was closed, like the Grands Goulets, in 2008 due to the risk of rock fall.